Skip to main content

 Additionally:

-• If the children are common to both spouses, it must reflect the Social Security or mutual insurance contributions of both spouses or indicate the months in which they are pensioners or recipients of unemployment benefits.
+• If the children are common to both spouses, you must reflect the Social Security or mutual insurance contributions of both spouses or indicate the months in which they are pensioners or recipients of unemployment benefits.

 You must also indicate the amount of the deduction that the declarant and the transferor would have collected in advance.